MaselLab/network-evolution-simulator/readme.md

+# After the publication of Xiong, Kun, Alex K. Lancaster, Mark L. Siegal, and Joanna Masel.
+2019.
+“Feed-Forward Regulation Adaptively Evolves via Dynamics Rather than Topology When There Is Intrinsic Noise.”
+Nature Communications 10 (1): 2418, we found a bug that prevents gene length from mutating downwards.
+The bug is now fixed.
+Re-running all simulations, Figures 4-10, Supplementary Figures 5-11, and Supplementary Tables 3-6 remain nearly identical, and are available in **Erratum**.

-﻿The program is written in C and is provided as source files.
+The program is written in C and is provided as source files.
 The source files must be compiled to produce the simulation program.
 We mainly used Intel C compiler (icc, version 16.0.4), but the GNU C compiler (gcc) will also work (although the outcome of a simulation will change due to different optimization to numerical calculations).

 # Installation (Run the default mode)
 By default, the program evolves TRNs under selection for filtering out a short spurious signal, and allows the signal to regulate the effector directly.
 The program runs on 10 CPU cores (Haswell V3 28 core processor), and takes 1-2 days.